-Site Preparation
+Site

-Before you begin installation, check the site blueprints, riser diagrams, and specifications for important information about HandPunch location and for other systems that connect to the HandPunch.
+Before you begin installation, check the site blueprints, riser diagrams, and Preparation specifications for important information about the HandPunch's location and other systems that will connect to the HandPunch.
 Look for any existing wall preparations and wiring that other contractors may have installed for the HandPunch.
-A wire routing layout diagram (see Figure 3-2 on page 14) is provided to assist in planning wire routing.
+A wire routing layout diagram (see "Figure 3-2" on page 25) is provided to assist in planning.